circonus/product-docs/circonus3/visualizations/tag-cloud.md

 The _buckets_ aggregations determine what information is being retrieved from your data set.

-Before you choose a buckets aggregation, select the **Split Tags** option.
+Before you choose the **buckets aggregation**, select the **Split Tags** option.

-- **Field** specify the name the field that aggregation uses.
+- The **Field** specifies the name field that aggregation uses.

-- **Order** can be descending or acending depending on value.
+- **Order** can be descending or ascending depending on value.

-- **Size** determines the number of tags shown in the cloud.
-Its based on values and is in effect a Top N filter.
+- The **Size** determines the number of tags shown in the cloud.
+It's based on values and is in effect a Top N filter.

-- **Group other values in separate bucket** allows you to group values that not in the list as defined by size into a _Other_ bucket.
+- The option **Group other values in a separate bucket** allows you to group values that are not in the list as defined by size into _Other_ bucket.
 You can customize the name for the _Other_ bucket.

 - **Show missing values** if a document is missing values you group it into a _Missing_ bucket.
 You can customize the name for the _Missing bucket_